I wrote this about cooking lamb today before I fully

 and mention your hands,

-fitting methodically now to the size of a small B cup, and how
+fitting methodically now to the size of a small B cup,

 the dark shores of your chest